simonambridge/NuoDB-Kafka-SparkStreaming/TransactionHandlers/NCFP-Txn-Handlers-README.md

 - The second part of the Spark consumer job counts the number of records processed each minute, and stores that data to an aggregates table.
 The only unique aspect of this flow is that the job also reads back from from this table and builds a rolling count of the data.

-The aggregated results can be displayed using the Node.js web service provided, for example:

 <p align="left">
   <img src="txnchart.png"/>
 </p>